 A few weeks ago, I wrote about the smart socks – a device that was designed to prevent SIDS and measure the oxygen saturation level in the blood of infants.
 While that has a ways to go, I just saw a tweet about a new device designed to do the same thing, using a smart phone.
 It’s called the iSpO2, and it’s available for the iPhone and iPad.

-The device isn’t cheap — Amazon.com has it for over 250 dollars right now.
+The device isn’t cheap — has it for .
 However, most mHealth devices do require some sort of financial investement, at least the ones that mimic something in the doctor’s office.

 The website lists some different people that could benefit from using this device.
 It mentions high altitude sports participants and pilots.
 I thought these were interesting suggestions, since I probably would have just thought of people who were struggling to breathe, or infants.
 But I guess anyone can become hypoxic, especially those doing something at a high altitude.
 The site also states that the “only practical way to know if you are hypoxic or in danger of becoming hypoxic is to use a pulse oximeter.”
 And since most people probably don’t own one, and that’s kind of scary (though, I’m sure there are physical symptoms that may indicate this.)